slim115/nft-proj/README.md

 Create at least one account and make sure there is enough funds using a [Kovan Faucet](https://app.mycrypto.com/faucet). <br />
 Click on the Metmask extension -> 3 dots -> Account Details -> Export Private Key -> Enter your password -> **Copy your private key** (You will need this later!)
 5. Connect to the ethereum network: <br />
 Create a free account on [Alchemy](https://www.alchemy.com/).
-Create your own App (Make sure Kovan network is selected!) and **get your API key**.
+Create your own App (Make sure Kovan network is selected!) and **get your wss API key**.
 (You will need this later!)
 6. Connect Metamask and Alchemy to Project: <br />
 First, install the dotenv package in your project directory <br />
 ```
 npm install dotenv --save
 ```
-Then, create a .env file in the root directory of the project, and add your MetaMask private key and HTTP Alchemy API URL to it as such: <br />
+Then, create a .env file in the root directory of the project, and add your MetaMask private key and Alchemy API URL to it as such: <br />
 ```
 API_URLL="wss://eth-kovan.alchemyapi.io/v2/your-api-key"
 PRIVATE_KEY="your-metamask-private-key"